Advance-Technologies-Foundation/repository/README.md

 ## Use mocking data provider

-Another way to be sure your application works correctly is testing your solution using mocking data provider.
-To use that way you have to use new nuget package `ATF.Repository.Mock` (https://www.nuget.org/packages/ATF.Repository.Mock).

-`ATF.Repository.Mock` is a powerful tool for mocking all interactions with data.

-First you need to install that package to your unit-test project.
+To use mocking data provider `DataProviderMock` you need to install nuget-package `ATF.Repository.Mock` to your unit-test project.

 ```dotnetcli
 dotnet add package ATF.Repository.Mock